 The aim of this project is to facilitate ongoing engagement between academics and practitioners to develop a shared understanding of the opportunities and limits of sustainable investing.

-This project is funded by the Global School of Sustainability.
+This research project is funded by the Global School of Sustainability.